denismitali17/flutter-temp-converter/README.md

     flutter run

    **How It Works**

 1. Select the conversion type:

          Fahrenheit to Celsius or

          Celsius to Fahrenheit

 2. Enter the temperature in the input field.

 3. Tap on the CONVERT button.

 4. The result will appear beside the input field, rounded to two decimal places.

 5. Each conversion is automatically logged into a history list, shown either below (portrait) or beside (landscape) the converter.

   **Tech Stack**

-Flutter – UI toolkit by Google
+**Flutter** – UI toolkit by Google

-Dart – Programming language
+**Dart** – Programming language

-State Management – setState() for simple and efficient updates
+**State Management** – setState() for simple and efficient updates

 **Code Structure**

-main.dart: Contains all UI, logic, and layout using widgets like TextField, Radio, Column, Row, ListView, and Container.
+**main.dart**: Contains all UI\, logic, and layout using widgets like TextField, Radio, Column, Row, ListView, and Container.

-Uses:
+**Uses:**

 StatefulWidget to manage and update UI